murthynarendra646-max/AI-Driven-Business-Insights-PowerBI/README.md

 # AI-Powered-Business-Insights-Dashboard
+This dashboard leverages Power BI and AI-driven insights to identify key drivers of sales performance, customer segmentation, and regional profitability

 # Business Insights
 The business has achieved total sales of 12.64M with a profit of 1.47M, resulting in a moderate profit margin (~11.61%), indicating scope for profitability improvement